timjogorman/RicherEventDescription/guidelines.md

 #### QUANTIFIER

-Although it may seem odd at first, expressions like ``Twice'', ``four times'', and ``18 times in the month of May'' are all TIMEX3s.
+Although it may seem odd at first, expressions like "Twice", "four times", and "18 times in the month of May" are all TIMEX3s.
 These are annotated with the QUANTIFIER class.

 - The patient vomited **twice** before the surgery.